onesaitplatform/onesait-cloud-platform-community-deploy/README.md

 ## Docker Compose files to deploy Onesait Cloud Platform (community version) using containers

-- op-data: persistence layer of the platform
+- op_data: persistence layer of the platform
 - op-modules: every platform module

 ## More information